 This is used to describe the amount of planting materials required to plant one hectare of land.
-It is usually expressed in kilograms per hectare, when seeds are used for planting.
-If plant parts are used. it is expressed in numbers of stands per hectare.
+It is usually expressed in kilograms per hectare when seeds are used for planting.
+If plant parts are used. it is expressed in the number of stands per hectare.

 4. Cultural Planting depth for crop

 This refers to the depth of the holes in which a seed or seedling or planting material is put or planted.

 It is advisable not to allow the holes to be too deep, as it will affect the emergence of the planting materials.
 If too shallow, seeds could be picked and eaten up by pests such as rodents •

 5. Capping The practice of using dry grasses or pieces of wood to cover the spot where yam sett or seed yam is planted either on a ridge, mound or flat is called capping.